-As of February 1, 2023, we leased 131,882 square feet of office space in 5 states, including our principal executive offices located in Reno, Nevada.
-Since 2021, we have reduced our real estate footprint by closing and vacating certain of our offices located in California, Nevada, North Carolina and Wisconsin.
-Whereas we believe that our existing office space is adequate for our current needs, we will continue to evaluate our office needs and may further reduce our real estate footprint in the future.
+As of February 1, 2024, we leased 50,140 square feet of office space in four states, including our corporate headquarters located in Henderson, Nevada.
+Since 2021, we have reduced our real estate footprint by closing and vacating certain of our offices located in California, Missouri, Nevada, North Carolina and Wisconsin.
+We believe that our existing office space is adequate for our current needs.
+We will continue to evaluate our office needs and may further adjust our real estate footprint in the future.